SamTheKiidd/Codecademy-Responsive-Website/README.md

-# Codecademy-Responsive-Website
+# Hello World
-This is my take on the code challenge: Responsive Website I'm new to coding so please be easy on me :)
+This is my first attempt at using Github
+I'm new to coding so please be easy on me :)